Table of contents

 How should you dissolve lecithin granules or lecithin powder?
 Lecithin from soybeans can be easily dissolved in cold water or liquid.

 In the kitchen, vegan lecithin made from soybeans is used as a binding agent, which enables the bond between fat and water, as well as water and air.
 For example, it is needed to make vegan mayonnaise or vegan ice cream.
 By adding lecithin, vegan sauces are easier to foam up.
 It is also easier to whip up mousses or make light creams with the addition of lecithin.
-Lecithin is also popular for making airy foams, such as almond foam .
-Thanks to the addition of lecithin, this is nice and firm and much longer lasting than without it.
-Such foams can be made from various juices, for example orange juice , apple juice , carrot juice , lime or lemon juice .
-The juice is mixed with the added lecithin using a hand mixer from top to bottom to add as much air as possible.
-When baking bread and baked goods, lecithins ensure better volume, finer pores, a crispier crust and longer lasting freshness.
+Lecithin is also popular for making airy foams, such as almond foam.
+Thanks to the addition of lecithin, this is nice and firm and much longer lasting than without.
+Such foams can be made from various juices, for example orange juice, apple juice, carrot juice, lime juice or lemon juice.
+To do this, you mix the juice with the added lecithin from top to bottom with a hand mixer to add as much air as possible.
+When baking bread and baked goods, lecithins ensure better volume, finer pores, crispier crusts and longer-lasting freshness.
 They also improve the baking results of low-gluten or gluten-free doughs.

 Vegan recipe for foamable oat drink with soy lecithin